kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 > Note: Remember to stop the **poseidon-dev-host** if it is currently running.
 Press **Ctrl+C** and type **Y** to stop the dev-host and proceed with Creating your own application on Poseidon Next.)

-## Demo

-# Creating your first application on Poseidon Next framework
+# Creating your first application on Poseidon Next